samarabbas/temporal-documentation-legacy/docs/06_javaclient/01_quick_start.md

   }
 ```
 The workflow interface now has a new method annotated with @SignalMethod.
 It is a callback method that is invoked
-every time a new signal of "HelloWorld::updateGreeting" is delivered to a workflow.
+every time a new signal of "HelloWorld_updateGreeting" is delivered to a workflow.
 The workflow interface can have only
 one @WorkflowMethod which is a _main_ function of the workflow and as many signal methods as needed.

 The updated workflow implementation demonstrates a few important Temporal concepts.
 The first is that workflow is stateful and can